 Fine/Thin Hair

-Fine hair has smaller individual strand diameter, while thin hair has fewer strands overall.
-Both make volume and fullness challenging.
+Smaller strand diameter or fewer strands overall.
+Volume and fullness are your constant battles.
 You need cuts that create the illusion of more hair.

-Key considerations: Avoid heavy products that weigh hair down.
+Skip heavy products that weigh things down.
 Shorter styles often look fuller than longer ones.
-Textured cuts create movement and visual volume.
-A good blow-dry technique can double perceived thickness.
+Textured cuts create movement that the eye reads as volume.
+A proper blow-dry technique can literally double perceived thickness.

 Straight Hair

-Straight hair lies flat and can look sleek or limp depending on the cut.
-It shows every detail of a haircut clearly, so precision matters more.
+Lies flat.
+Looks sleek or limp depending on the cut.
+Shows every detail of the cut clearly, so precision matters way more than with other textures.

-Key considerations: Clean lines and sharp fades look excellent.
-Messy styles require product to hold.
-Very short cuts can look flat—consider keeping some length for movement.
+Clean lines and sharp fades look excellent.
+Messy styles need product to hold because the hair won’t create texture on its own.
+Very short cuts can look flat — keeping some length helps.

 Wavy Hair

-Wavy hair has natural movement and texture built in.
-It’s versatile but can become unruly if cut wrong.
+Natural movement and texture built right in.
+Versatile but can go unruly if cut wrong.

-Key considerations: Work with the wave pattern, not against it.
-Medium-length styles showcase waves best.
-Too short and you lose the wave; too long and it can become unmanageable.
-Find a barber who understands how to cut wavy hair.
+Work WITH the wave.
+Medium-length styles showcase it best.
+Too short and you lose the wave entirely.
+Too long and it gets wild.
+Find a barber who cuts wavy hair specifically — not every barber understands wave patterns.

 Curly Hair